lucianhu/Masterarbeit/Building_pan-exome/README.md

 - **Autoindexing with `vg autoindex`:**
   Generates an autoindexed representation of the pangenome using the Giraffe workflow, producing relevant output files.
 - **Extracting Paths with `vg paths`:**
-  Extracts GRCh38 reference paths from the generated pangenome, specifically the "REF" path, and saves the list in the file `Pan-exome.reference_path.txt`.
+  Extracts GRCh38 reference path from the generated pangenome, specifically the "REF" path, and saves the list in the file `Pan-exome.reference_path.txt`.

 # Prerequisites